Five Writing Tips

 1. Characters: Are the main characters interesting and consistent in outlook?
 From which character’s point of view is the story (mostly) being told?
 Would another’s viewpoint make things more interesting?

-2. Setting: Is the physical setting (city/bush, grim/pretty, hospital room/grand house etc) adding all that it can to your story?
+2. Setting: Is the physical setting (city vs bush, grim vs pretty, shack vs suburban house) adding all that it can to your story?
 Have you conveyed some sense of setting to your readers, or is it mostly locked away in your head?

-If the cake/icing analogy doesn’t work for you, try thinking of writing and editing as two different hats.
+If all this cake-baking talk doesn’t work for you, think of creating and editing as two different hats.
 How often do you wear two at once?
-However you look at it, always remember – editing comes LAST!
+However you look at it – editing always comes LAST!